danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

 That's it!
 The button just has to wrap the provided label, trigger the provided `releaseAction` and apply the newly created style to take care of the remaining gestures.

-## Conclusion

-If you try this out, you'll see that it actually works.
-You can press, relase, double tap, long press etc. and scrolling still works.
-All made possible by the fact that button styles can detect presses without blocking the scroll view gestures.
+With this approach, you can press, relase, double tap, long press etc. and scrolling will still work.
+All this is made possible by the fact that button styles can detect presses without blocking the scroll view.

 ## Going further

-While the above works well and is probably enough for most needs, it's actually not enough if you need to detect drag gestures.
-For instance, my [KeyboardKit]({{page.keyboardkit}}) library needs buttons to be able to handle a wide variety of gestures and transition to dragging when a button presents a callout with secondary actions.
+While the above solution works well, it's not enough if you need to detect drag gestures.
+I have therefore improved it to also handle drag gestures. which was much more complicated than I first expected.

-I therefore decided to improve the solution above to also handle drag gestures.
-This turned out to be way more compolicated than I could first expect.
-For instance, we can't apply the drag gesture directly to the `Button`, but must instead apply it to the button content view:
+For instance, we can't apply the drag gesture to a `Button`, but must apply it to the button content view:

 ```swift
 Button(action: releaseAction) {